youtype/boto3_stubs_docs/mypy_boto3_ssm/client.md

 ### list_ops_item_events

-Returns a list of all OpsItem events in the current AWS account and Region.
+Returns a list of all OpsItem events in the current Region and account.

 Type annotations for `boto3.client("ssm").list_ops_item_events` method.